Overview of asthma

 When a person has asthma, their airways become affected.
-When a person comes into contact with what triggers their asthma, the small tubes that carry the air in and out of their lungs begin to shrink due to this allergen.
-The lining of the airways starts to swell and a mucus is produced.
+When a person comes into contact with what triggers the condition, the small tubes that carry the air in and out of their lungs begin to shrink due to this allergen.
+The lining of the airways starts to swell along with the production of mucus.
 This makes it difficult to push air in and out of the lungs.

 More Information / Disclaimer

 Breathing emergencies such as asthma can be life threatening.
 Consult a physician immediately if you believe you are having an attack.
 The material posted on this page is for learning purposes only.
 To learn to recognize and manage breathing emergencies, including asthma, register for a first aid course at one of our popular training centers.

 There are several reasons why a person may have asthma, these include:

 There are several triggers for those who suffer from the condition.
 Not everyone is going to have the same triggers, but here are a few that are widely known for triggering asthma:

 - Animals: Animals fur, saliva, skin and urine.

 - Air Pollutants: This includes the exhaust of cars, smoke, and gases in the atmosphere.